 We now operate out of a converted 20ft steel shipping container, just a short five minute walk away from Land’s End.
 It’s here that we extensively trial roast and fine-tune our process for each variety of coffee, ensuring that every bean we sell brings you the very best in flavour and performance.
-As well as being our roasting hub, our container doubles as our own little coffee bar (opening November 2020), serving coffee and cake to travellers and explorers that happen to stumble upon this little corner of Cornwall.
+As well as being our roasting hub, our container doubles as our own little coffee shop, serving coffee and cake to travellers and explorers that happen to stumble upon this little corner of Cornwall.

 We believe that in addition to making great coffee, we have a responsibility to our customers and local community to do everything we can to improve the lives of those that make our little business possible.